ramit05/myblog/_posts/2016-09-07-the-6-paradigms-of-software-architectures.md

 ## Java EE Architecture

-The beauty of any software architecture is dependent on the ubiquity of the language used for designing architectures.I think that the very first mature step in the direction of building enterprise class architectures was done by [Java]().The concept of such type of architectures is
+The beauty of any software architecture is dependent on the ubiquity of the language used for designing architectures.I think that the very first mature step in the direction of building enterprise class architectures was done by [Java](http://java.com).The concept of such type of architectures is

-A sample figure of Java EE based Architecture
+A sample figure of Java EE based Architecture using Spring Framework.

 ![overview-full](https://cloud.githubusercontent.com/assets/8342133/19943059/e599a97e-a15b-11e6-97a0-aabe1cf3b2a6.png)

 ## Monolith Architecture

-When the need of new

 A sample figure of Monolith based Architecture